CityofToronto/bdit_volumes/SCOOT/README.md

 ## Data Elements
 This section gives an overview of tables stored in the database under schema SCOOT.
 Fields of the process tables can be found in the process diagram below.
 ### **Table scoot.px**
-Obtained directly from the City of Toronto's [open data catalogue] (http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=965b868b5535b210VgnVCM1000003dd60f89RCRD&vgnextchannel=7807e03bb8d1e310VgnVCM10000071d60f89RCRD), this table stores information on every signalized intersection in the city.
+Obtained directly from the City of Toronto's [open data catalogue](http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=965b868b5535b210VgnVCM1000003dd60f89RCRD&vgnextchannel=7807e03bb8d1e310VgnVCM10000071d60f89RCRD), this table stores information on every signalized intersection in the city.
 ### **Table scoot.px_tcl**
 This table tags all legs of an intersection to centreline segments.
 ### **Table scoot.scoot_detectors**